NoBlackBoxes/LastBlackBox/boxes/audio/_resources/lessons/Signal-Processing.md

 # Audio : Signal Processing
 One-dimensional (1D) signals are common in the world.
-They often arise as time series (a sequence of measurements made a regular "sample rate").
-Here we will explore techniques to process one of these 1D signals...**sound**.
-We will measure sound amplitude (volume), timing of sound arrival at two different microphones (ears), and the frequency content of different sound types.
+They often arise as time series (a sequence of measurements made at a regular "sample rate").
+Here we will explore techniques to process a common 1D signal...**sound**.
+We will measure a sound's amplitude (volume), frequency content, and visualize the "spectrogram" of different spoken words (e.g. "Go" vs "Stop").

 ## [Video]()

 ## Concepts

 ## Lesson
+- Record and plot a sound waveform
 - Measure volume
-    - Measure inter-ear timing
+  - Explore inter-ear (aural) level difference (ILD)
 - Measure frequency (FFT)
 - Measure spectrogram
-- Distinguish Go vs Stop (?)
+  - Visually distinguish Go vs Stop (?)